LukePappa/Ourism/synthesis.md

-Direct, transcendent reality may be abstracted as qualia, qualia as physics, and physics as mathematics.
-Everything present at the inception of the universe finds itself within a world-branch wherein it becomes one with this reality.
-Thus, the cosmos may be understood as an infinite and eternal act of self-realization.
+Everything present at the inception of the universe finds itself within a world-branch wherein it becomes increasingly conscious of the direct, transcendent self, which may be abstracted as qualia, qualia as physics, and physics as mathematics.